-Uterine fibroid are the most common tumours of the uterus.
-Uterine fibroid are benign nodules arising in its muscle layer, affecting immature cells.
+Uterine fibroids are the most common tumours of the uterus.
+Uterine fibroids are benign nodules in the muscle layer, that affect immature cells.
 Mostly, women of childbearing age face this type of complication.
 Uterine Fibroid treatment should be done if they are showing symptoms of bleeding, pain etc.

 The tumour may arise in different parts of the uterus.
 Depending upon their location, they are classified as intramural, subserous, submucous, cervical, and broad ligament fibroid.
 One can have multiple types of fibroid.

 The causes of nodes are still not known.
 However, their development is due to hormonal disturbances and endocrine abnormalities.

 - Heredity: Women with a family history of fibroid